-Click here for information on marching at Port, Angle Port, or Train Arms.
+Click here for information on marching at Port, Angle Port, or Trail Arms.
 Don’t forget to read about Cased Colors here.
 Learn about posting and presenting the colors here and know when to post or present.

 Army and Air Force are not authorized to tuck colors.
 After the command Order, Arms and the staff touches the deck, Marine Corps, Navy and Coast Guard will trim/strip the color by automatically (no command) reaching the right hand straight up, and manipulating the flag material into the fingers and bringing the hand down and moving the flag in between the right arm and the staff.
 Assume the Strong Grip and wait for, “Ready, Cut”.